Marek Kotański: Activism

-He also organised settlements for people with HIV or ill with AIDS, starting another association Solidarni Plus (Solidarity Plus).
+Kotański worked to stop the spread of HIV infection in Poland.
+He organized settlements for people with HIV or ill with AIDS; initially establishing group homes through Monar in collaboration with the Catholic Church in Poland.
+Kotański's relationship with the church was initially a hostile one; particularly over the issue of condom use which the Catholic Church opposed.
+Howeverm the Catholic Church was able to overcome opposition in Polish society to these establishment of these group homes and Kotański came to the realization that the partnership was essential in winning support to change the way the AIDS crises was approached in Poland.
+He founded another association Solidarni Plus (Solidarity Plus).

 From 1985 to 1994 Kotański organised the action "Łańcuch Czystych Serc" (Chain of Pure Hearts), where hundreds of thousands of young people joined hands in a chain stretching from the Baltic Sea to the Tatra mountains, symbolising unity for humanitarianism.
 He also organised many "Czystych Serc" concerts where thousands of people participated.

 In 1993 Kotański created Markot - Ruch Wychodzenia z Bezdomności (Movement Out of Homelessness), which involves about one hundred centres for homeless people, lone mothers with children, handicapped people, and the terminally ill.
 He also developed a help system for people coming out of prison, starting from 1994, without any financial help.